cabarius/ToyBox/ToyBox/README.txt

     Crusade: 25
     Quest Resolution: 1

-Ver 1.3.8
+Ver 1.3.9
+    Made Alignment section in Bag of Tricks
+        Fixing alignment shifts for neutral good and similar alignments Prevent alignment shifts
+    Added per character alignment locking in Party Editor > Char > Stats Books and other items that have info triggers are flagged as notable and show a circle around it Ver 1.3.8
     Loot Colors and Filters
         ToyBox gives WoTR a Diablo 2/Borderlands style loot rarity and coloring system including